Do human rights limit state sovereignty?

 – What people forget is that international obligations are a two-way street, adds Lafont.

 Responsibility to protect vs. the duty to respect

 Lafont’s insistence on the duty to respect is inspired by the responsibility to protect doctrine (R2P) adopted at the 2005 UN world summit.
 R2P spells out the international community’s responsibility to end the worst forms of violence and persecution if the states where violations are occurring are unwilling or unable to do so.
 Although it is a significant legal development, R2P is narrow in scope.
 It only regulates massive human rights violations connected to armed conflicts.

 In the context of humanitarian interventions, there is a clear tension between sovereignty and the international protection of human rights.
 The R2P doctrine regulates the international community’s right to trump state sovereignty and intervene on humanitarian grounds when severe violations of human rights occur.
 However, R2P does not offer good tools for the international community to protect human rights outside the narrow context of humanitarian crises, argues Lafont.
 In particular, it does not cover the duties or responsibilities that emerge from socio-economic rights underlined in international conventions such as the International Covenant on Economic, Social and Cultural Rights.

-International conventions obligate states not to engage in action that makes it impossible for other states to protect its citizens.
+International conventions oblige states not to engage in action that makes it impossible for other states to protect its citizens.

 In the socio-economic sphere, rights can reinforce state sovereignty by strengthening states’ ability to protect its own citizens from violations by other states or non-state actors, argues Lafont.
 The international community’s role is to make sure that all other actors respect each state’s duty to protect its citizens.
 The central point is that international conventions oblige states not to engage in action that makes it impossible for other states to protect its citizens, Lafont emphasises.
 A duty to respect entails this obligation not to weaken other states' ability to protect.